ozanMSFT/pytorch-wiki/Where-or-how-should-I-add-documentation?.md

 ## Adding a new page to the Developer Wiki

-Each page should have a "Page Maintainers: " section at a very top that lists the GitHub handles of folks responsible for maintaining the page. *Maintainers* are responsible for keeping the pages up to date.
+Each page should have a "Page Maintainers: " section at a very top that lists the GitHub handles of folks who are maintaining the page.
+Please put your name down to expand your scope so that people know where to bring questions!
+Maintainers are responsible for keeping the pages up to date.

 ## A page looks out of date, what do I do?